 Proof of identity is one of the following:

-Signing a sworn affidavit and voting by provisional ballot.
+- Signing a sworn affidavit that accompanies voting by provisional ballot.

 Are you a college student?

 - Students have a decision about where to register to vote.

 - Students have a right to register to vote at the address where they live, whether that is a family’s home or the place where the student attends school.